zlice/fallout3_speed_disect/README.md

 I found out that for some reason, **3rd person** had a **`mtfastforward`** animation.

-Except it didn't have a `mt` animation for regular movement - it had a **`mtfastforward_hurt`** animation.
-I tried to hit on it and bam - 1st person used the 3rd person animation.
+Except it didn't have a `mt` animation for regular movement - only a **`mtfastforward_hurt`** animation.
+I tried to break on access to it and bam - 1st person used the 3rd person animation.

 I've been through so many dead ends at this point I was excited and losing hope at the same time.
-I figured I'd try something less involved and half assed, and loaded the 3rd person animation in `mtfastforward` and felt crushed
+I figured I'd try something less debug-y and loaded the `mt` 3rd person animation over 1st person, then felt crushed

 **1st person (data\meshses\characters\_1stPerson\locomotion)**